mathewbishop/web_scraper/README.md

 Discuss the latest scraped stories.

 # Description
+This project was an exercise for me to get familiar with MongoDB and with the concept and implementation of web scraping.

 Transistor is a place to read and comment on the latest tech news (from [The Tech Report](https://techreport.com/)).
 At the core of this application is a web scraper function.
 This function is used to scrape the latest stories from [The Tech Report](https://techreport.com/) and display them on Transistor's UI.

+# Usage
+The user can:

+1. Click on links to read the articles referenced/displayed on the UI
+2. Comment on articles
+3. Delete comments
+4. Scrape for new stories

+# Tech Stack